 Papua New Guinea - GDP Growth Rate (%)

 The Port Moresby Stock Exchange (POMSoX) is the principle stock exchange of Papua New Guinea.
 It was incorporated on 26th January 1998 and formally opened its office on 28th April 1999.
 Trading started on the 4th June 1999 with “Steamships Trading Company Limited” as the only listed company.
 The launch of the Stock Exchange Steering Committee in 1994 formalized the process to create POMSoX after numerous studies and investigations have been undertaken and papers presented by economic commentators, government advisors and organizations, all exploring the viability of a Stock Exchange in the Papua New Guinea economy.
 POMSoX is closely aligned to the Australian Stock Exchange (ASX).
 The ASX has licensed to POMSoX its Business and Listing Rules and POMSoX procedures are a mirror image of the ASX.

-POMSoX currently lists 16 companies and has a total market capitalization of USD 23.9 billion as of November 2016.
-However excluding 8 dual listings, such as Interoil, Newcrest Mining and Oil Search, the market cap is USD 1.6 billion as of November 2016 compromising of 8 listed local stocks of which USD 1.4 billion is Bank South Pacific (BSP), one of the leading banks in Papua New Guinea, Cook Islands, Fiji, Samoa, Solomon Islands, Tonga and Vanuatu.
+POMSoX currently lists 14 companies and has a total market capitalization of USD 25,1 billion as of February 2019.
+However, excluding 7 dual listings, such as Newcrest Mining and Oil Search, the market cap is USD 1.6 billion as of February 2019 compromising of 7 listed local stocks of which USD 1.4 billion is Bank South Pacific (BSP), one of the leading banks in Papua New Guinea, Cook Islands, Fiji, Samoa, Solomon Islands, Tonga and Vanuatu.

 Port Moresby Stock Exchange website: www.pomsox.com.pg